DmitriyBartenev/T3/README.md

 The T3 Stack includes tRPC and Prisma for server and database management. tRPC provides a type-safe and efficient way to define API endpoints and handle requests and responses between the client and server.
 Prisma, on the other hand, is an ORM (Object-Relational Mapping) tool that simplifies database management and makes it easy to work with databases using a type-safe API.
 Together, tRPC and Prisma allow for a fast and efficient web application with powerful database management capabilities.

-Next.js is used for server-side rendering, TailwindCSS for styling, and React for front-end development.
+Next.js is used for server-side rendering, TailwindCSS for styling and React for front-end development.

 ## Features